“The human soul isn’t sold once but rather slowly and methodically and piece by piece.”

 This novel is about Charlie Marder, a newly appointed US Congressman.

 He’s married to a zoologist (give me that fucking book) with a baby on the way, marching into Washington ready to make some positive changes guided by his strong moral compass and naiveté.
-He has taken over his seat for a disgraced politician who was found dead after charges of corruption and racketeering.
+He has taken over the congressional seat of a disgraced politician who was found dead after charges of corruption and racketeering.

-Then there’s the mysterious elements – a shooting in the Capitol, lots of talk about communism.
+Then there are the mysterious elements – a shooting in the Capitol and lots of talk about communism.
 McCarthy makes an appearance, as does JFK and numerous other real-life players in 1950s D.C.
-A dead girl, a car crash and more communism, and J. Edgar Hoover and Senate hearings and lobbyists.
+A dead girl, a car crash and more communism, with J. Edgar Hoover and Senate hearings and lobbyists.

 A shadowy network of secret societies, a nefarious group known as the Hellfire Club who will stop at nothing to get what they want, soon have Charlie in their clutches.
 After some codes to decipher and some deep national secrets to Nicholas Cage out of the Library of Congress, Charlie realizes he’s not just trying to save himself, but that the fate of the whole country rests in his hands!
 Gasp!
 Shock!

 And then the N-word gets uttered a time or two.
 You know how those racial tensions were back when women couldn’t get abortions and knew their place!
-Am I right?!

 Tapper was obviously going for realism meets adventure and intrigue.
-But it’s so very heavy on the realism that at times I feltl like I was in a history class instead of reading a political thriller.
+But it’s so very heavy on the realism that at times I felt like I was in a history class instead of reading a political thriller.